ballerina-platform/module-ballerinax-financial.swiftmt-to-iso20022/swiftmt_to_iso20022/Package.md

 ### Conversion of SWIFT fin message to ISO 20022 Xml Standard with Prefix

-To convert a SWIFT FIN message to the ISO 20022 XML standard with a prefix, follow the steps below:
+The library supports XML namespace prefixing for the generated ISO 20022 messages.
+When enabled, each XML element includes the appropriate namespace prefix based on the message type (such as "camt", "pain", or "pacs").
+For example, in a pacs.008.001.08 message, elements in the Business Application Header will have the "head" prefix, while elements in the Document section will have the "pacs" prefix.

+By default, namespace prefixing is enabled.
+To disable this feature, follow these steps:

 #### Step 1: Create a Configuration File